 - During Communion ushers will provide direction to maintain social distancing.

-- Until further notice, antidoron, koliva and artoklasia will not be distributed.
+- Until further notice, koliva and artoklasia will not be distributed.

-- The ushers will dismiss you to receive a blessing from our Clergy and to proceed down the center aisle and exit through the wooden church doors.
+- The ushers will dismiss you to receive Antidoron from our Clergy and to proceed down the center aisle and exit through the wooden church doors.

 - Until further notice, we unfortunately must refrain from offering coffee fellowship.

 - All stewards must maintain social distancing while exiting the church and proceeding directly to their cars.

 - Please avoid congregating in the narthex and church parking lot.

 - The church will be thoroughly disinfected after each service with EPA-approved cleaning supplies.

-- July 8, 2020: Message from Metropolitan Nathanael: COVID Parish Relief Fund Update & More
+- uly 8, 2020: Message from Metropolitan Nathanael: COVID Parish Relief Fund Update & More

 - June 23, 2020: Ascension Receives Blessing to Reopen